Gehamat Shibasaki

-He previously played for the Brisbane Broncos and Newcastle Knights in the National Rugby League and Green Rockets Tokatsu in the Japan Rugby League One.
+He previously played for the South Sydney Rabbitohs, North Queensland Cowboys, Newcastle Knights and Brisbane Broncos (2018) in the NRL and Green Rockets Tokatsu in the Japan Rugby League One rugby union competition.

+Shibasaki has also played for Queensland in the State of Origin series, and has represented Australia in the 2025 Kangaroo tour of England.

 Background

-Shibasaki was born in Townsville, Queensland, Australia, and is of Torres Strait Islander, Japanese and Palau descent.
+Shibasaki was born in Townsville, Queensland, Australia, and is of Torres Strait Islander, Japanese and Malay descent.
+His younger brother Jamal also plays in the NRL for North Queensland Cowboys.

 He played his junior rugby league for Townsville Brothers before being signed by the Brisbane Broncos.

 Playing career

 Early career

 Shibasaki played for the Brisbane Broncos NYC team in 2016-2017.

-On 13 July 2016, Shibasaki played for the Queensland under 20's team against New South Wales, playing at centre in the 36-22 loss at ANZ Stadium.
+On 13 July 2016, Shibasaki played for the Queensland under 20's team against New South Wales, playing at centre in the 36–22 loss at ANZ Stadium.

 In February 2017, Shibasaki was selected in Brisbane's 2017 NRL Auckland Nines squad.

-On 31 May 2017, Shibasaki was selected to play at centre again for Queensland in the Under 20's State of Origin clash in the 30-16 loss at Suncorp Stadium.
+On 31 May 2017, Shibasaki was selected to play at centre again for Queensland in the Under 20's State of Origin clash in the 30–16 loss at Suncorp Stadium.

 2018

-In 2018, Shibasaki moved from the Under 20's team to the Queensland Cup, playing for the Norths Devils.
-In Round 11 against the Sydney Roosters, Shibasaki was named to make his NRL debut but was only to be replaced later in the week by Kotoni Staggs.
-On 11 July 2018, Shibasaki was selected for the third year in a row for Queensland Under 20's at centre as they won their first title in a 30-12 victory at Suncorp Stadium.
-In Round 22 of the 2018 NRL season, Shibasaki made his NRL debut for the Brisbane Broncos against the North Queensland Cowboys in his home town in Townsville, playing at centre for the axed Jordan Kahu in Brisbane's heartbreaking 34-30 loss at 1300SMILES Stadium.
+In 2018, Shibasaki moved from the Under 20s team to the Queensland Cup, playing for the Norths Devils.
+In round 11 against the Sydney Roosters, Shibasaki was named to make his NRL debut but was only to be replaced later in the week by Kotoni Staggs.
+On 11 July 2018, Shibasaki was selected for the third year in a row for Queensland Under 20's at centre as they won their first title in a 30–12 victory at Suncorp Stadium.
+In round 22 of the 2018 NRL season, Shibasaki made his NRL debut for the Brisbane side against the North Queensland Cowboys in his home town in Townsville, playing at centre for the demoted Jordan Kahu in Brisbane's heartbreaking 34–30 loss at 1300SMILES Stadium.
 A day after making his debut, Shibasaki was rewarded with a contract extension with the Brisbane Broncos to the end of the 2020 NRL season.

 2019

 Shibasaki made 12 appearances for Brisbane in the 2019 NRL season as the club finished 8th on the table and qualified for the finals.
-Shibasaki played in the club's elimination final against Parramatta which Brisbane lost 58-0 at the new Western Sydney Stadium.
+Shibasaki played in the club's elimination final against Parramatta which Brisbane lost 58–0 at the new Western Sydney Stadium.
 The defeat was the worst in Brisbane's history and also the biggest finals defeat in history.
 In December, he gained a release from Brisbane to join the Newcastle Knights effective immediately on a three-year contract.